 The Self-Study shall be completed and submitted by December 1 before the annual meeting in which Council is expected to review accreditation application or renewal.
 The date for submission will be provided on the EHAC Calendar and in the letter sent to the program reminding them of the reaccreditation process or accreditation process as appropriate.

 EHAC encourages programs to house the Self-Study on their university web sites and allow access to this location by EHAC office and Council.
 If the program cannot do so, then the program shall submit the Self-Study electronically.

 Programs shall send the link to their Self Study to the EHAC office at firstname.lastname@example.org, the EHAC General Chair, and appropriate Undergraduate and/or Graduate Vice Chairs by the date due.

 The EHAC staff will notify the Council that the Self-Study link is available and provide access the login portion of the EHAC website.

-Upon submission of the Program Evaluation Report (Self-Study), the Undergraduate or Graduate Chair of the Council schedules a site visit to the Institution requesting accreditation.
-Site visit teams are announced in mid-January, and are scheduled to visit the school during mutually convenient times in February and March.
+Upon submission of the Program Evaluation Report (Self-Study), the Undergraduate or Graduate Vice Chairs of the Council schedule a site visit to the Institution requesting accreditation.
+Site visit teams are announced in mid-January, and are scheduled to visit the school during mutually convenient times in February, March or April.
 Site visit costs are the responsibility of the applicant Institution.
 Occasionally, EHAC sends site-visitors in training to visit programs and learn about performing site visits.
 In this case, the cost of the Site Visitor-In Training is the responsibility of EHAC.